14 Dec The Rise of Baby Botox

 Baby Botox feels the same and has the same potential side effects (bruising) as regular Botox.
 The same after-care should be taken.
 However, bear in mind that it can also last a shorter amount of time than regular Botox simply because there is not as much injected.
 This is fine for many clients who want a more natural look anyway, but if you’re used to (and love) regular Botox, taking a step backward into baby Botox territory isn’t the best plan.
 Botox is typically considered an ongoing treatment that will increase (in units) as you get older.
 It doesn’t often work in reverse.

 If you’ve had Botox before, you know it takes about one week for results to show.
-This means you still have time to get Botox-ready for that New Year’s party.
+This means you still have time to get Botox-ready for a big event.
 Combining Botox with other procedures like dermal fillers and laser skin rejuvenation can help you take your look to the next level.
-Botox has long been one of the standard pre-party and pre-holiday treatments to have because it works quickly and can give you dramatic results.
-Plus, it helps to erase the stress of the holidays.
+Botox has long been one of the standard pre-party treatments to have because it works quickly and can give you dramatic results.

 Botox can be used for more than wrinkle reduction.
 From stopping excessive sweating to the lip flip or brow arching, there’s little this favorite injectable can’t do.
 Contact RefinedMD today to schedule your appointment by calling the office or filling out the online form now.